New to Foundroot? Start Here!

 In addition to growing seeds, our one acre market garden filled a dire need for more fresh food in our community.
 We grew vegetables, flowers, fruit, and herbs that we retailed locally in Haines, feeding 50+ families per week and we partnered with like-minded restaurants and retailers in Haines and with weekly shipments to Juneau.

 Unfortunately in 2021, our landlords wouldn't allow us to grow on the land that we had spent the last five years developing our farm on.
-It was clear that this was not a safe and stable situation to build our business on and we had to abandoned years of work and the land that we had poured hundred of hours of sweat equity into.
+It was clear that this was not a safe and stable situation to build our business on and we had to abandon years of work and the land that we had poured hundred of hours of sweat equity into.
 We are in the process of securing new land to restart our farm and continue this work.

 We are just getting started and are so very grateful for your support.